ctlearn-project/ctlearn/docs/source/usage.rst

 Training tool
 -------------

-To train a model, use the `ctlearn-train-model` command.
+To train a model, use the `ctlearn-train-keras-model` or `ctlearn-train-pytorch-model` command.
 The following command will display all available options for training a CTLearn model:

 .. code-block:: bash

+    ctlearn-train-keras-model --help-all
-    ctlearn-train-model --help-all
+    ctlearn-train-pytorch-model --help-all

 View training progress in real time with TensorBoard: